quist00/python-humanities-lesson/episodes/05-merging-data.md

 NOTE: This process of joining tables is similar to what we do with tables in an SQL database.

-The `places.csv` file is table that contains the place and EEBO id for some titles.
-When we want to access that information, we can create a query that joins the additional columns of information to the author data.

-Storing data in this way has many benefits including:

 ### Identifying join keys

 To identify appropriate join keys we first need to know which field(s) are